nicolinux72/codellama-locally-with-gradio-and-huggingface/README.md

 The implementation of the chatbot will serve as fil rouge to introduce the coarser elements of Natural Language Processing (NLP), provide a basic glossary, advise on minor autonomous modifications to the project, and point out in-depth studies by drawing on the annotated bibliography at the end of the article.

-Please read full article ad [medium.com](https://medium.com/@nicolasanti_43152/local-code-llama-with-gradio-and-hugging-face-1153112046ec)
+Please read full article at [medium.com](https://medium.com/@nicolasanti_43152/local-code-llama-with-gradio-and-hugging-face-1153112046ec)